Does Head Pose Correction Improve Biometric Facial Recognition?: Introduction

 \section{Introduction}

-Fueled by the (often un-verified) promise of accurate and automated identity verification, biometric facial recognition systems have become increasingly prevalent in both high stakes commercial and forensic settings~\cite{phillips2018face,towler2023diverse,cheng2019low,wang2021deep}.
-In controlled environments, modern face recognition models often report accuracies exceeding 95\%, which has led to public and institutional confidence in their deployment~\cite{smith2022ethical, o2021face, wang2021deep}.
-However, recent research has cast serious doubt on the generalizability of these results to real-world conditions~\cite{Norman_2024_CVPR,buolamwini2018gender,raji2020saving,politico22-clearview}, especially in forensic contexts.
-These systems, while powerful, are not as infallible as often presumed, especially when tasked with matching images of faces captured under non-ideal conditions (e.g.,~occluded, low-quality, low-resolution, etc.).
+Fueled by the (often unverified) promise of accurate and automated identity verification, biometric facial recognition systems are increasingly deployed in both high-stakes commercial and forensic settings~\cite{phillips2018face,wang2021deep}.
+In controlled environments, modern face recognition models often report accuracies exceeding 95\%, which has led to public and institutional confidence in their deployment~\cite{smith2022ethical}.
+However, recent research has cast serious doubt on the generalizability of these results to real-world conditions~\cite{raji2020saving}, especially in forensic contexts.
+These systems are not as infallible, as often presumed, when tasked with matching images of faces captured under non-ideal conditions, such as occlusion, low quality, and low resolution.

 A growing body of evidence suggests that images, often characterized by poor resolution, compression artifacts, occlusions, non-frontal and extreme poses, and inconsistent lighting, result in significant challenges to even state-of-the-art recognition systems.
 Under these conditions, recognition accuracy can drop precipitously, sometimes by more than $30$ percentage points compared to performance on high-quality benchmark datasets~\cite{norman2023forensicfacialrecognition}.
-These degradation factors, common in surveillance footage, amateur photography and law enforcement imagery, are not edge cases but rather emblematic of the forensic context.
+These degradation factors, common in surveillance footage and law enforcement imagery, are not edge cases but emblematic of the forensic context.

 Given this broader understanding of how and when facial recognition systems fail, a natural question emerges: Can targeted interventions yield meaningful improvements without overhauling the entire recognition pipeline?
-Rather than attempting to universally enhance all input data, (a strategy shown to introduce artifacts and even reduce accuracy in even ideal conditions)~\cite{deng2019arcface,kortylewski2019analyzing,phillips2018face,yin2017towards}, or retrain the underlying recognition models, we explore whether selective, context-aware data preprocessing can offer a practical compromise.
+Rather than attempting to universally enhance all input data (a strategy shown to introduce artifacts and reduce accuracy in even ideal conditions)~\cite{deng2019arcface,kortylewski2019analyzing} or retrain the underlying recognition models, we explore whether selective, structure-aware preprocessing that preserves identity-bearing facial geometry rather than perceptual realism alone can offer a practical compromise.